Move Forward Guide

 Ava’s physical therapist described normal developmental activities with her family, and helped them understand what arm and hand movements a young baby should be performing.
 He scheduled Ava for intensive physical therapy twice per week.

 Ava’s health care team will be watching her recovery closely over many months to determine whether or not surgery will be necessary to help her arm heal and gain function.
 In the coming months, Ava's physical therapist will help her and her family:

 - Gain independent use of her shoulder, arm, and hand.

 - Engage in activities that maintain her arm strength and minimize muscle weakening.

-- Learn about the characteristics of brachial plexus injury at different ages and the appropriate treatments as a child grows.
+- Learn about the characteristics of brachial plexus injury at different ages and the appropriate treatments for Ava as she grows.